 Protect LGBTQ Youth

-The Trevor Projects is a national organization that provides crisis intervention and suicide prevention services—including a 24-hour hotline, chat, and texting—for LGBTQ+ youths under age 25.
-Research shows that LGB youth are almost five times as likely to attempt suicide than heterosexual youth.
-The organization works to change this through intervention, education, and by advocating for laws and policies that protect LGBTQ young people.
+The Trevor Project is a national organization that provides crisis intervention and suicide prevention services—including a 24-hour hotline, chat, and texting—for LGBTQ+ youths under age 25.
+The Trevor Project's 2022 National Survey on LGBTQ Youth Mental Health found a harrowing statistic: 45 percent of LGBTQ youth seriously considered suicide in the past year.
+The organization works to change this through intervention, education, and advocating for laws and policies that protect LGBTQ young people.

-LGBTQ youth make up about 40 percent of America’s homeless youth population.
+Estimates show that LGBTQ youth make up to about 40 percent of America's homeless youth population.
 True Colors United, founded by Cyndi Lauper in 2008, offers free training and resources to youth homeless services to make sure they are safe and affirming spaces for LGBTQ young people.